chrlic/chrlic.github.io/_posts/2023-01-02-appd-mwh-blog.md

 `curl http://localhost:8282/downstream/hello`

+You should see `Greetings from DownStream!!!` as a response, if empty response is returned, wait a few seconds and retry.

 Application `My-instr-java-app` now should exist in AppDynamics and after a while (1-2 minutes), you should see application flowmap and stats.

+![]<../images/mwh/mwh-appd-fmap.png>

 Congratulation, if you made it here!